eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 Every task falls into one of two categories: the quick wins, and everything else.
 Life is not made of quick wins.
 Creative, generative, open-ended work requires long periods of focused work.
 A lot of unpleasant, aversion-causing things have to be done.
 But the quick wins are infinite: there's always some micro-chore to do around the house, for example.

+I don't have advice specifically on avoiding this.
+But you should notice if you're doing it and course-correct.

 ## Put Travel in the Calendar

 I am chronically late.
 So if I have a calendar event like a party at someone's home, I will go on Google Maps and measure the travel time (from my home or wherever I'm likely to be) to the destination, and make a time block for that. e.g., if it takes 30m to go to the dentist and back, this is what my calendar looks like: